 I was asked this by email: I heard the statement on a video the other day that at the council of Nicea Mary was raised to the status of a goddess and made co-mediater with Christ.
 Is this true?
 Did the errors involved with belief about Mary creep in that early in Church history?

-That's such an accumulation of mistakes that it's pretty funny.
+This is such an amalgamation (combination) of mistakes that it's funny.

 The Council of Nicea did not address Mary.
 At the Council of Ephesus, one hundred years later (431), there was a debate about whether Mary could be called Theotokos, which means "mother of God."
 Nestorius, bishop of Constantinople,was against the use of the term.
 Mary, he taught, is the mother only of the body of Jesus.
 God has no mother.

 He was opposed by Cyril, bishop of Alexandria.
 Cyril was for the use of Theotokos, Nestorius against.

 It's pretty outrageous, but the supporters of each met separately rather than with their opponents.
 Both halves of the council excommunicated the leader of their opponents.

 I have not researched the whole story because Christian-history.org focuses mostly on the pre-Nicene, Nicene, and post-Reformation period, but Cyril won in the end.
 Nestorius was excommunicated, and some of the churches of Assyria, who don't mind being referred to as Nestorian, remain excommunicated to this day.

 The irony of this is that 19 years later, at the council of Chalcedon, the bishop of Alexandria was excommunicated over a similar issue having to do with the human and divine natures of Jesus.
 That schism remains unhealed as well, and the descendants of the excommunicated Alexandrian bishop are now known as the Coptic Orthodox.